Dorothy Dunnett: Lymond Chronicles

 The manuscript for the first book in the Lymond Chronicles, The Game of Kings, was rejected by five British publishers before being published by U.S. publisher Putnam in 1961.
-It was written in response to her husband's suggestion that she write something herself, when she complained of having run out of reading material.
+It was written in response to Dunnett's husband's suggestion that she write something herself, when she complained of having run out of reading material.

 The Lymond Chronicles is a series of six novels, set in mid-sixteenth-century Europe and the Mediterranean, which follows the life and career of a Scottish nobleman, Francis Crawford of Lymond, from 1547 through 1558.
 Meticulously researched, the series takes place in a wide variety of locations, including France, the Ottoman Empire, Malta, England, Scotland and Russia.
-In addition to a compelling cast of original characters, the novels feature many historical figures, often in important roles.
+In addition to a cast of original characters, the novels feature many historical figures, often in important roles, such as Margaret Douglas, Countess of Lennox, Mary, Queen of Scots, Mary of Guise, Walter Scott of Branxholme and Buccleuch, and Suleiman the Magnificent.
+The text also includes some French, Spanish text and Latin and classical allusions.

+American writer Cecelia Holland wrote that The Game of Kings, the first novel in Dunnett’s The Lymond Chronicles, was "a “masterpiece of historical fiction, a pyrotechnic blend of passionate scholarship and high-speed storytelling soaked with the scents and colors and sounds and combustible emotions of the 16th century feudal Scotland that is its ultimate hero."

+In 2014, Francis Crawford of Lymond was voted as the most popular character from a Scottish book in a survey conducted by the Scottish Book Trust.

 The House of Niccolò

 The House of Niccolò is a series of eight historical novels set in the late-fifteenth-century European Renaissance.
 Niccolo Rising, the first book of the series, was published in 1986, and the last, Gemini in 2000.
 The protagonist of the series is Nicholas de Fleury (Niccolò, Nicholas van der Poele, or Claes), a talented boy of uncertain birth who rises to the heights of European merchant banking and international political intrigue.
 The series shares most of the locations in Dunnett's earlier series, the Lymond Chronicles, but it extends much further geographically to take in the important urban centres of Bruges, Venice, Florence, Geneva, and the Hanseatic League; Burgundy, Flanders, and Poland; Iceland; the Iberian Peninsula and Madeira; the Black Sea cities of Trebizond and Caffa; Persia; the Mediterranean islands of Cyprus and Rhodes; Egypt and the Sinai Peninsula; and West Africa and the city of Timbuktu.
 Nicholas's progress is intertwined with such historical characters as Anselm Adornes, James III of Scotland and James II of Cyprus.

 As with the Lymond Chronicles, the series features a number of historical persons, many as important characters.
 Both the historical and fictional characters are, however, taken from a wider variety of occupations and social classes than in the Lymond Chronicles.
 There are significant differences in narrative approach and writing style between the series, reflecting in part the very different personal journey taken by the central character in each.